Kent and Medway Warm Homes

 - Energy Saving Trust also has lots of information for how to save energy at home and some financial advice.

 - Turn2Us is a national charity helping people when times get tough.
 They provide financial support to help people get back on track and provide a benefits calculator and a grants search to allow people to look for charitable funds that they may be eligible for.

-To apply for a quote for heating replacements, loft insulation, external wall insulation and/ or cavity wall insulation, you can:
+Find out how to apply for heating replacements, loft insulation, external wall insulation and/ or cavity wall insulation in your area